Features

 Jack Dunbar with his wife, Jean.

 Another Scottish immigrant to Canada, Jack Dunbar proved that making Highland bagpipes is not the sole domain of the Scots.
-He set up his bagpipe-manufacturing firm in St. Catharines, Ontario, and soon was creating instruments that were on the level of the best in the world.
+He set up his bagpipe-manufacturing firm in St. Catharines, Ontario, and soon began creating instruments that were on a par with the best in the world.
 Although he didn’t quite crack the world pipe band chanter market in a significant way, he also proved that the stranglehold on chanters in the 1980s by Sinclair and Shepherd was indeed unlockable, perhaps opening the door wider to current dominant makers like Hardie, McCallum and G1.

 + Jack Dunbar Dies